mickfuzz/phd4/_posts/thesis_chapters/2024-7-3-TheoreticalFramework.md

 One example in an educational settings is the use of a Change Laboratory methodology [@engestrom_putting_2007] to  intervene in kindergarten educational process and organising structure [@rajala_utopian_2023].

+#### Mediation compared to double stimulation

 While Sannino's [@sannino_principle_2015] work on the volitional aspect of the process of double stimulation cautions 'double stimulation cannot be subsumed to the general idea of mediation by symbolic tools' [-@sannino_principle_2015, p.2], it shares the a perspective that there is value in exploring the process to explore participants development of agency in professional and educational settings [@sannino_formative_2016].

+In research on the use of wiki technology by students Lund and Ramussen [-@lund_right_2008-1] caution against mismatches between the first and second stimulus; interpreting project tasks or objectives as the first stimuli, and the tools used to the as secondary stimuli.
+They also outline the importance of awareness of the likelihood of multiple stimuli in modern technical working environments.

 ##### TADS - On double stimulation and agency